Dilsv/fork-yeah/README.md

 ### Profile Tabs

-Profile tabs is a feature of the Tick It site giving users the ability to view tasks, packs and tasks assigned to the user of the currently view profile.
+Profile tabs is a feature of the Fork Yeah site giving users the ability to view favourites and created recipes to the user of the currently view profile.

 <details>
 <summary>Profile Section image</summary>